If you're keen on glamping, Ontario has a pretty cool option. Check out my sleepover adventure at Long Point Eco Adventure. (Updated in 2021).

 At Long Point Eco-Adventures, guests can enjoy the observatory program, access to nature trails and their most famous activity: zip-lining!
 At other glamping locations elsewhere you might have the option to learn wilderness and survival skills, go on a safari, take a cooking class, or even have a spa treatment.
 Mornings at Long Point bring homemade, cooked to order breakfast from the on site chef in a special dining tent and in other locations you can expect a food component as part of your glamping experience.

 I would highly recommend glamping for anyone who likes trying something new and is always on the lookout for unique travel experiences.
 I think it would also be a great option for a group or family with diverse interests, as it’s the perfect compromise between roughing it and having the creature comforts of the hotel world.
 It would also be the perfect solution for anyone with health concerns who would love to go camping but requires certain amenities and accommodations for their wellbeing.

 Last but not least: Is glamping good value?
 Those who want more than just accommodations, who are seeking an entire travel experience, will find good value in glamping.
-However, if all you seek is a place to sleep and if you have little interest in the adventure activities (or a real aversion to the occasional bug), you are likely better off seeking traditional accommodations.
+Rates in 2021 start at $199 a night for the smallest units (which can accommodate 3 people) to $249 a night for the king bed suite.

 As always, I welcome and encourage your comments.
 Would you try glamping?